californiaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • By mail

 When paying for a traffic ticket in person, visit any of the locations of the Traffic Division of the Superior Court in that county.
-Where payment by phone is available, you can find the number to call on the website of the county’s Traffic Court.
+Where payment by phone is available, you can find the number to call on the county's Traffic Court website.
 Credit/debit cards are used for phone payments.
-Phone payment option is convenient and usually available at all times.
+The phone payment option is convenient and usually available at all times.

-The webpage of the Traffic Court/Division on a California Superior Court website may also contain a mailing address where you can send your traffic ticket payment.
-This is usually the mailing address of payment processor or accounts department of the court.
+The Traffic Court/Division webpage on a California Superior Court website may also contain a mailing address where you can send your traffic ticket payment.
+This is usually the mailing address of the payment processor or court accounts department.
 Most counties only accept checks and money orders for paying for tickets by mail while a few also accept credit card authorization forms.

 How Do You Get a Traffic Ticket Extension?